hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 ### `--reset-config`

-Reset config file.
+Reset configuration file.

-Removes all values from the config file.
-Next time the script is executed, it will populate the config file with defaults.
+Removes all values from the configuration file.
+Next time the script is executed, it will populate the configuration file with defaults.

 #### Example